Local 22 Executive Committee Information

 Chair: Dale Erickson

-Members: Lisa Albrecht, Chrissie Epp, Lauren Chapman, Dale Bujold, Karen Campbell, Gary Fredrickson, Pauline Payne and Murray Jarman.
+Members: Lisa Albrecht, Chrissie Epp, Lauren Chapman, Dale Bujold, Gary Fredrickson, Pauline Payne, Murray Jarman and Dom Gallo.

 Local Political Engagement Officer (LPEO)

 The role of the LPEO is to communicate political issues concerning our members.
 These issues may be related to internally (within the union), locally, provincially, and federally.
 In addition, the LPEO encourages colleagues to participate in politics.
 Members are encouraged to have an open dialogue with their MLA's.
 This will help to advance the interests of the profession and inform the government about the work of the Association.
 The LPEO will be attending Political Engagement Strategy meetings, which will provide the tools to facilitate engagement.